 The page backgrounds started out as a way for us to remove ink from our Vandercook Universal III when starting to clean the press between colors.
 We would put a bit of solvent on the inked rollers and pull a sheet of paper through the rollers.
 After a while, we started liking what we were seeing and started pulling 2 sheets together which gave us 2 "ink pulls" for each step.
-Little by little we started being able to "control" (and I use that word very, very loosely) the look to a degree.
+Little by little we started being able to "control" (and we use that word very, very loosely) the look to a degree.
 Over time we had built up a couple of hundred sheets, sometimes overlaying different ink colors.
-You can see the second application of these ink pulls in our How Ink Writes Poetry.
+You can see a second application of these ink pulls in our How Ink Writes Poetry.
 You can see the structure of the flutter book (pages printed as spreads and bound together by gluing the folio along the fore-edge) format in the opening photo of Jill's, Abecedaritype.

 This notion of not producing a standard edition of books will also be interesting as far as purchasers who may find it difficult to choose one book over another.
 One method we are considering is to do a short film of us just turning the pages which would give you a complete view of each book.
 We would put 5 of these on our website.
 You can then choose from those 5.
-As one is sold, we will simply add a new 5th book to the display.
+We would then replace it with a new 5th book.

-This provides another element to the purchaser.
+This variation between books provides another element to the decision making of the purchaser.
 Let's say you bought #5 and wanted to buy a second to have them for comparison.
 Do you buy one of the 5 that are available or do you wait?
-It isn't unreasonable to think we might be a couple of years doing the entire edition of 40 books, depending on how fast that would sell.
+It isn't unreasonable to think we might be a couple of years doing the entire edition of 40 books, depending on how fast they would sell.
 Perhaps the collector would just declare that they want #40 on the condition that we would try to produce an extraordinarily creative copy.
-The desire for owning multiple copies could set up an interesting chess game and thinking moves ahead.
+The desire for owning multiple copies could set up an exciting chess game and the need to think moves ahead.